-Home » Diet Preference » Dairy Free » Quinoa + Lentil Bolognese with Spaghetti Squash
+Home » Recipes » Quinoa + Lentil Bolognese with Spaghetti Squash

 Quinoa + Lentil Bolognese with Spaghetti Squash

-This simple lentil bolognese sauce is a vegan version of the Italian classic, made with hearty quinoa, whole peeled tomatoes, and all-natural ingredients.
+This easy spaghetti squash bolognese is a vegan version of an Italian classic!
+Made with hearty quinoa, whole peeled tomatoes, and lentils served over a bed of tender spaghetti squash.

 Today I'm partnering with my friends from Tuttorosso to not only give you this cozy lentil bolognese recipe but also talk about canned tomatoes.